Laura Ling

 Laura Ling (born December 1, 1976) is an American journalist and writer.
 She worked for Current TV as a correspondent and vice president of its Vanguard Journalism Unit, which produced the Vanguard TV series.
 She was the host and reporter on E!
 Investigates, a documentary series on the E!
 Network.
 In November 2014, Ling joined Discovery Digital Networks as its Director of Development.

 In 2009, Ling and fellow journalist Euna Lee were detained in North Korea after they started filming refugees from the country who had crossed the river and entered China.
 Many of these refugees were women, and once across the border, they were often sold as brides.
 Ling said that the North Korean guards dragged her across the border.
 Once in North Korea the two women were tried and convicted.
 They were pardoned after former U.S. President Bill Clinton flew to North Korea to meet with Kim Jong-il and appeal on their behalf.

-Ling and her older sister, Lisa Ling, are daughters of Taiwanese and Chinese immigrants.
+Ling and her older sister, Lisa Ling, are daughters of Hong Konger and Taiwanese immigrants.
 They grew up in Carmichael and Sacramento, California.
 Both became journalists and her sister is a special correspondent for The Oprah Winfrey Show, National Geographic Explorer, and CNN.

 Early life and education

 Laura Ling was born in Carmichael, California.
 Her mother, Mary Mei-yan (née Wang), is a Taiwanese immigrant from Tainan, Taiwan.
 She formerly served as the head of the Los Angeles office of the Formosan Association for Public Affairs.
-Her father, Chung Teh "Douglas" Ling, is a Chinese immigrant from Hong Kong, where he was born in 1937.
-She has an older sister Lisa Ling, who is now a journalist.
+Her father, Chung Teh "Douglas" Ling, is a Hong Konger immigrant from Hong Kong, where he was born in 1937.
+She has an older sister Lisa Ling who is a journalist.

 Ling's parents divorced when she was four years old.
 Following the divorce, she and her sister were raised by their father in Sacramento, California.

 Ling attended Del Campo High School in Fair Oaks, California.
 In 1998, Ling graduated with a communications degree from UCLA.
 At UCLA Ling served as a student analyst for the Center for Communication Policy.
 There, she worked on the Violence Assessment Project studying television programs.